remenkoff/hf-android-dev-griffiths/README.md

 - Get values from a cursor using the `get*()` methods.
 Close cursors and database connections after you’ve finished with them.
 - A `cursor adapter` is an adapter that works with cursors.
 Use `SimpleCursorAdapter` to populate a list view with the values returned by a cursor.

+## Chapter 17.
+Cursors and AsyncTasks: Staying in the background

+- The CursorAdapter.changeCursor() method replaces the cursor currently used by a cursor adapter with a new cursor that you provide.
+It then closes the old cursor.
+- Run your database code in a background thread using AsyncTask.

+#### AsyncTask steps
+1. **onPreExecute() is used to set up the task.**
+It’s called before the background task begins, and runs on the main event thread.
+2. **doInBackground() runs in the background thread.**
+It runs immediately after onPreExecute().
+You can specify what type of parameters it has, and what its return type is.
+3. **onProgressUpdate() is used to display progress.**
+It runs in the main event thread when the doInBackground() method calls publishProgress().
+4. **onPostExecute() is used to display the task outcome to the user when doInBackground has finished.**
+It runs in the main event thread and takes the return value of doInBackground() as a parameter.

 ## Chapter 18.
 Started Services: At your service

 Key points: